BNTNOECHRT/MLOps-Predict-House-Price/README.md

  Cloud, Docker, CI/CD Pipeline, ML Predict House Price in California

 ## Link to Project : https://mlops-house-price.herokuapp.com/
+Note: It might take a minute to load.
+Server goes to "rest state" after some time

 The goal if this project is to run a Machine Learning model on the cloud.
 <br/>